 Mary Farmar Elementary

-Routes to School (SR2S) program over the last five years beginning in the 2012-2013 school year when the school first participated in the Walking School Bus Pilot program.
+Mary Farmar has been involved in the Safe Routes to School (SR2S) program since the beginning in the 2012-2013 school year when it first participated in a Walking School Bus Pilot program.

 Mary Farmar Elementary continues to be an exemplary school in the county for its participation in the Safe Routes program.